Last updated November 12th, 2018.

 Buying Philippines property is a bet on economic and demographic trends.
 The archipelago is not just Southeast Asia’s second most populous country with over 100 million people – it’s also the region’s fastest growing as of this year.

 Because of this, the nation will see its economic and political sway rise more than perhaps any of its neighbors.
-Investors are now flocking to the Philippines to profit from its immense growth.
+Investors are flocking to the Philippines to profit from its immense potential for growth.

 Despite negative media attention, mostly related to its drug war, the Philippines has many positive attributes.
-There are several things that should help its economy rise faster than competitors in Asia.
+There are several things that should help its economy rise quicker than competitors in Asia.

 First, the Philippines has a rare combination of skilled, English speaking labor and low wages.
 Multinational firms are able to find English-speaking workers at a lower cost here than almost anywhere else on the planet.

 This has led, and will continue to lead, foreign companies choosing to invest in the Philippines over other countries.
-Especially those looking for tech support and call-center staff, but increasingly everything else.
+Especially those looking for English-speaking tech support and call center staff.

 Vietnam, for example, benefits from its low wages at time when China’s are increasing.
-But its talent pool is not as wide nor as fluent in English as the Philippines’.
+Yet its talent pool is not as wide nor as fluent in English as the Philippines’.

-Second, the Philippines receives a very high amount of remittances from abroad.
-Many English-speaking workers choose to find employment in higher paying countries such as the United States, Malaysia, and Australia.
+Second, the Philippines receives a high amount of remittances from abroad.
+Lots of English-speaking workers choose to find employment in higher paying countries such as the United States, Malaysia, and Australia.

 These overseas foreign workers (OFWs) are successful and able to find better opportunities abroad – mostly because of the factors listed further above.
 They send money back into the Philippines every month to support their families.